 Tom Sawyer, B.F.
-Skinner and Parenting Without StressBy Marvin Marshall
+Skinner and Parenting Without StressBy Dr. Marvin Marshall

 Tom Sawyer was a better psychologist than B.F.
 Skinner, the famous exponent of behaviorism.
 This theory assumes that all behaviors are prompted only by external sources.

 In contrast, Tom used the power of internal motivation.
 He enticed others to become committed to the task by the privilege of whitewashing the fence.

 Discipline Without Stress is so successful because it inspires.

 It is uplifting and prompts desire and commitment to the task.

 As opposed to using rewards as incentives and acknowledgements, giving rewards for expected standards of behavior is counterproductive.
 As mentioned, it is also based on the outmoded idea that all behavior is modified thorough external approaches.
 Internal approaches—such as self-talk—have no place in this mindset.

 People who use this behavioral approach—often referred to as behavior modification—have just one objective: changing behavior.
 Practitioners of this approach do NOT promote ADULT values.
 By rewarding kids with something youngsters value (candy, stickers, prizes, etc.), we simply reinforce their CHILDHOOD values.
 In the process, we lose opportunities to pass on OUR values—such as generosity, kindness, responsibility, perseverance, and integrity.
 What we really hope to do is to teach young people about values that will last a lifetime.
 So, while most kids will do what you want them to do to get the treat, and it might look as if they are becoming more mature, they have not moved one step further towards becoming more responsible.

 Also, a common myth is that rewards motivate young people to be responsible.
 They don’t.
 The bribe becomes the focus not the desired change.
 Certainly, if the person is interested in the reward (bribe), there may be some short-range success.